yeali-kim/COMP-2522-202430-Term-Project-Yeali/README.md

 ---

 ## 🔮 Future Enhancements
-- Items like flashlight or shield to assist game play
+- Items to assist game play
-- Option to start new game or load old game
 - Raccoon selection
 - Sound effects
+- Option to start new game or load old game upon program start
+- Option to restart current level if hit